 If the final index level is less than the initial index level, you will not be entitled to receive the Contingent Settlement Amount at maturity.
-Under these circumstances, you will be exposed to loss on a leveraged basis at maturity if the final index level is less than the initial index level by more than 10%, which includes any loss caused by a change in the exchange rate.
+Under these circumstances, you will lose some or all of your investment at maturity.

 Potential Conflicts of Interest